Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 However, continued drooling into toddlerhood may indicate an underlying medical condition or disorder.

-A speech therapist can help provide solutions for some of the complications associated with excess drooling.
+A speech therapist can help provide solutions for some of the excessive drooling related complications.

-Your child’s speech therapist can provide solutions ranging from feeding and behavioral interventions, to orofacial myofunctional disorders treatment.
+Your child’s speech therapist can provide solutions ranging from feeding and behavioral interventions, to treatment for orofacial myofunctional disorders.

-Keep reading to learn more about some of the conditions and disorders that may cause excess drooling in children, and how our Washington DC speech pathologists can help.
+Keep reading to hear more about some of the conditions and disorders that may cause excess drooling in children, and how our Washington DC speech pathologists can help.

 When Should Your Child Outgrow Drooling?

-Every child is different and will grow out of drooling at different rates.
+Every child is different and will outgrow drooling at different rates.

-However, children are typically expected to outgrow drooling by 2 years of age, or when teething ends.
+However, we typically expect that a child will outgrow drooling by 2 years of age, when teething ends.

 By the time your child finishes teething, their saliva production begins to slow down, thereby reducing excessive and uncontrollable drooling.